whats-good/uniform-graphql/README.md

 One of GraphQL's main benefits is the reusability and composability of types.
 You can create an `enum` type, which you use in an `object` type, which you use in a `list` type, which you use in an `interface` type, which you use in another `object` type, which you use in a `union` type and so on.

-In this library, you will be able to infinitely compose and reuse your types.
-The solutions include [self referential](https://en.wikipedia.org/wiki/Recursive_data_type) and [mutually recursive](https://en.wikipedia.org/wiki/Recursive_data_type) types, while always adhering to our core principle of end-to-end type safety.
+In `graphql-ts`, you are able to infinitely compose and reuse your types.
+This includes [self referential](https://en.wikipedia.org/wiki/Recursive_data_type) and [mutually recursive](https://en.wikipedia.org/wiki/Recursive_data_type) types, while always adhering to our core principle of end-to-end type safety.
 Keep on reading to see how we handle such use cases.

 ```graphql
 # Self referential type